 Elections to be Held this Year

 In 2018, elections will be conducted for the offices of the Mayor and two at-large Council seats.
 The Mayor and Council Members will be elected to a 4-year term beginning in January 2019 and ending in January 2023.

-In cases where more than 4 individuals file for Mayor or more than 4 individuals file for City Council, a primary election will be held.
-If required, a municipal primary would be held in conjunction with the state primary on Tuesday, August 14th.
-The two candidates receiving the most votes for the office of Mayor and the four candidates receiving the most votes for the office of City Council will have their names placed on the ballot for a general election on Tuesday, November 6, 2018.
+In cases where more than 2 individuals file for Mayor or more than 4 individuals file for City Council, a primary election will be held.
+If required, a municipal primary will be held in conjunction with the State primary on Tuesday, August 14th.
+The two candidates receiving the most votes for the office of Mayor and the four candidates receiving the most votes for the office of City Council will have their names placed on the ballot for the general election to be held on Tuesday, November 6, 2018.

 Filing for Office

 Filings for all positions will open on Tuesday, May 22nd and close at 5:00 p.m.
 Tuesday, June 5th.
 All required forms are available on line (Click on name of form) or at Sartell City Hall.
 These forms must be received at Sartell City Hall, 125 Pinecone Road North during this time.
 Any candidate wishing to remove their name from the ballot must file an Affidavit of Withdrawal by 5:00 p.m. on Thursday, June 7th.

 To file for office, you will need the following forms (please note that as of the posting of this information the Secretary of State’s office has not yet updated all of its forms for 2018, links will be made once the Secretary of State's office has made them available):